-If you want to abstract water, you need to know the water resource availability within a catchment and where abstraction for consumptive purposes is allowed.
+If you want to abstract water, you need to know what water resources are available within a catchment and where abstraction for consumptive purposes is allowed.
 To show this we have developed a classification system which indicates:

 - the relative balance between the environmental requirements for water and how much is licensed for abstraction; - whether water is available for further abstraction; - areas where abstraction may need to be reduced.